 As far as we're concerned, all the products residing in Sephora's hallowed halls can be separated into two categories: The first is composed of the classics, those tried-and-true products that we use on the daily.
-From Urban Decay's Naked Palette ($54) to Josie Maran's Argan Oil ($48), they're the familiar staples that we know deliver.
+From Urban Decay's Naked Palette ($54) to Josie Maran's Argan Oil ($48), they're the familiar staples that we know to deliver.

 That's all well and good, but we also can't ignore the second category: the under-the-radar gems.
-Make no mistake—just because they're not as omnipresent as other Sephora picks doesn't mean they're not amazing, innovative, and effective in their own right.
+Make no mistake—just because they're not as omnipresent as other Sephora picks don't mean they're not amazing, innovative, and effective in their own right.
 In fact, there are a handful of little-known favorites that are so good that they've actually earned their own feverish cult followings—and in turn, continue to fly off the store's shelves.

-Keep reading to see 14 of Sephora's least-known, top-selling products.
+Here are 14 of Sephora's least-known, top-selling products.

 Viseart makes its Theory palettes in five different color combinations.
 This one, a collection of soft caramels and shimmery nudes, is aptly called Cashmere.
 Other MVPs are the Minx and Nuance palettes, which house coppery bronze and light sunset-pink shades, respectively.

 Plus, the packaging is brilliant.
 The individual pans are removable, meaning that if you feel so inclined, you can mix and match, creating your own unique color combination.
 As if that's not enough, the case folds into an easel, bringing art back to makeup.
 It's like if Edgar Degas and Charlotte Tilbury had a baby.